In this tutorial we will try the following ways to obtain Free SSL Certificate:

-SSL certificates is a very important part of your website because it secures the connection between you and your clients.
-Any information you send via internet can be intercepted by other people.
-It’s became crucial when this information is your credit card or any confidential information you don’t want to share with anyone.
-The solution is to encrypt the information so no one without special key can’t decrypt and use it.
+SSL certificates are a very important part of your website because it secures the connection between you and your clients.
+Any information you send via the internet can be intercepted by other people.
+It’s become crucial when this information is your credit card or any confidential information you don’t want to share with anyone.
+The solution is to encrypt the information so no one without a special key can’t decrypt and use it.

-So, answering the question why you need SSL certificate, because it’s allows you to:
+So, answering the question of why you need an SSL certificate because it allows you to:

 - Encrypt Information passing from a website and a user

 - Authenticate.
-Any user knows that this is exact website they want to visit, but not unknown identity.
+Any user knows that this is the exact website they want to visit, but not an unknown identity.